dopeboy/curriculum-2.0/units/5-string/lessons/1-string/README.md

 * Strings are made up of multiple characters.
 A set of characters "strung" together make a string.
 * Existing functions can be used to manipulate strings.
+* The first index of a string is 0.
+The last index is length-1.
 * Strings can be cast to a number and vice versa.
 * Strings can be compared to one another.